 A little over an hour’s drive outside Alice Springs in the West MacDonnell Ranges is the Glen Helen Homestead Lodge, which has picked up a number of Northern Territory Tourism Awards and was recently featured by Lonely Planet.
 Glen Helen, formerly a cattle station, offers a true outback experience, and was one of the first homesteads to cater to tourists in the region.

 An hour’s drive west of Alice Springs, in the heart of the West McDonnell Ranges, is the Ellery Creek Big Hole Camping Ground, situated at the picnic and swimming site of the same name.
 Similarly, the Ormiston Gorge, Finke Gorge and Redbank Gorge Camping Areas offer basic facilities in the heart of the Outback.
 At Standley Chasm you can stay in an Aboriginal-owned and operated camping ground.

-Just over 100 kilometres north east of Alice Springs is the Hale River Homestead, another Territory location with a rich history.
+Just over 100km north east of Alice Springs is the Hale River Homestead, another Territory location with a rich history.
 Right in the middle of the picturesque East MacDonnell ranges, Hale River takes in breathtaking views of the picturesque desert landscape of Central Australia.
 The Homestead has plenty of places to camp, as well as four self-contained properties.
 If you don’t want to pitch a tent, you can stay in recently renovated accommodation that Australian stockmen called home in the early 1900s.
 You’ll need a four-wheel-drive to access the homestead via the unsealed road.

 Gemtree Caravan and Tourist Park is 1.5 hours’ drive from Alice Springs and has comfortable, air-conditioned cabins as well as powered and unpowered camping sites.
 Check out the gem room and gallery to see a number of valuable stones from the region, while you can relax in the evening with the dinner and entertainment of Kate’s Campoven Kitchen.

-Most visitors to Alice Springs stay for two or three nights, but you could easily stay longer to truly explore the area.
+Most visitors to Alice Springs stay for 2 or 3 nights, but you could easily stay longer to truly explore the area.
 Check out some more Alice Springs accommodation options.

 More articles you might like